 Lizzie Presser was looking for the intersection of two wide-ranging and little-known facets of American life: the broad power of contempt laws, and the criminalization of medical debt.
 The ProPublica reporter found it in Coffeyville, Kansas, and came back with a startling story.
-“When Medical Debt Collectors Decide Who Gets Arrested,” published this past October, exposes a system that gives financial bounty hunters the power of cop, judge and jury — leaving patients in a deepening pit of debt.
+“When Medical Debt Collectors Decide Who Gets Arrested,” published October 2019, exposes a system that gives financial bounty hunters the power of cop, judge and jury — leaving patients in a deepening pit of debt.

 Coffeyville’s aggressive stance toward those in medical debt often meant jail time for debtors.
 One man was jailed after he couldn’t pay a $818 medical bill after an accident; another was arrested over a $230 bill while she was four months pregnant.
 Presser found 11 arrests and more than 30 warrants related to medical debt in the previous year.

 Such situations aren’t unique to Coffeyville.
 As Presser explains, debtors have been jailed under contempt powers for money owed to payday lenders, or landlords, or day-care services.
 But Coffeyville is where Presser felt she was able to best shine a light on the story — and does so with a memorable group of sources including a cattle rancher who’d been appointed magistrate judge; a debtor who fended for himself in court while shuttling his son back and forth to chemotherapy treatments; and a lawyer quoted as saying, “The two growth industries in Coffeyville are health care and funerals.”